potable-anarchy/BBS_2025/CONTRIBUTING.md

-# Contributing to Vibe Kanban
+# Contributing to The Dead Net BBS

-Thank you for your interest in contributing to Vibe Kanban - The Dead Net BBS!
+Thank you for your interest in contributing to The Dead Net BBS!
 This document provides guidelines and information for contributing to the project.

 ## Table of Contents